‘I want to die': What to do if you’re having suicidal thoughts

 • Talk to someone who can help.
 Contact a crisis service so that they can help with your immediate situation, and help you to find other, longer-term support.
 You can also make an appointment to talk with your doctor or a mental health professional.

-• Develop a safety plan.
+• Develop a suicide safety plan.
 Anyone who has experienced suicidal thoughts in the past or who is going through a tough time can plan ahead for how they are going to manage suicidal thoughts if they come up.
 There are apps to help with how to make a safety plan, or you can speak to a mental health professional.
+You may find it helpful to share your safety plan with a trusted family member or friend.

 • Seek help early.
 Talk to someone about how you’re feeling; a family member, friend, local doctor or support service can be a good place to start.
 If it seems that people aren't listening, keep asking for help until someone does.